spiceai/cookbook/catalogs/postgres-cdc/README.md

   identity).
 Each one is reported with a "not replicated" warning and left out of the accelerated catalog — it is not an error, and it does not stop the eligible tables from replicating.
-- Because membership is an explicit table list, a table added to the source **after** startup is not automatically picked up.
-Catalog discovery runs once at startup; restart Spice to discover new tables.
+- Discovery re-runs on the catalog's periodic refresh, so a table added to a selected schema **after** startup is picked up and accelerated on the next refresh.
+Schema changes to existing tables, and renamed or dropped tables, are not tracked.

 **Restart vs. re-snapshot.** The replication slot persists on the PostgreSQL server across a Spice restart.
 When the same Spice instance restarts, it resumes